MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 Threat modeling systematically identifies, assesses, prioritizes, and mitigates security risks within a software system.
 This structured approach to analyzing the design and architecture of a software application identifies potential threats and vulnerabilities early in the development process.

 The ultimate goal is to understand the system and what could go wrong.
-Threat modeling does this review by applying a deep understanding of both the system itself and how a potential attacker views it.
+Threat modeling helps achieve that goal by applying a deep understanding of both the system itself and how a potential attacker views it.

 This process typically takes the form of threat discovery workshops where a team of experts on the system and security experts work together to discover and document risks.
 While this process might start informally, it should quickly evolve into a structured process that discusses each aspect of the service being built, how it's used, and system interfaces.